Overview

 Analysing Attitudes to Work & Performance

-On this module, you will define a range of everyday experiences using psychological models of attitudes, as you learn to analyse attitudes and to explore psychological constructs, methodology and theories associated with experiences.
+This module helps define a range of everyday experiences using psychological models of attitudes, as you learn how to analyse attitudes and explore psychological constructs, methodology and theories associated with experiences.
+Fundamental data analysis skills will be developed through lectures and the use of statistical software, with a focus on understanding patterns of data via visualisation.

 Assessment